Posted On: Thursday - August 8th 2019 8:17PM MST

 At this point, the Peak Stupidity judges have called it.
 It's Colonel Sanders by a drumstick!
 More Chinamen (and women!) know this Colonel Sanders, than Americans know of General Tso, much less the tremendous Taiping Rebellion/War, for that matter.
 Granted, most of the Chinese who see Colonel Sanders up on that sign reckon this was the man that led the American All Volunteer Group in flying materiel to Generalissimo Chiang Kai Shek over the hump, or possibly the guy that ordered the atom bombs to be dropped on Tokyo.
 That is, if they even know who won WWII.

-Oh, and then there's the spices and the side orders.
+Oh, and then there are the spices and the side orders.
 KFC for the win!
 Chickenfest is over for the season.

 George likes his chicken spicy!: